SarcevicAntonio/SarcevicAntonio/README.md

 Pronouns: He/Him

-Loves to program in Svelte with TypeScript and SCSS.
+Loves to program in Svelte with TypeScript and plain CSS.

 Also enjoys working with Web Components, Angular, Figma, Docker and GitlabCI.